cloudblog004/fantasticfoodies/content/en/posts/3029-how-to-prepare-any-night-of-the-week-heckelmoser-chicken-parmesan.md

 1. Make ready 1 box pasta noodles (boiled al dente)

 Chicken parmesan is one of the most common Italian-American dishes and a ubiquitous menu item at family-style Italian restaurants.
 Chicken Parmesan and chicken Parmigiana are just different names for the same exact recipe.
-And, with a name like &#34;chicken Parmigiana&#34;, you might assume that this recipe is Italian.
+And, with a name like *chicken Parmigiana*, you might assume that this recipe is Italian.
 Chicken Parmesan is made of components I love, like juicy chicken, savory Parmesan cheese, tangy tomato sauce, and spaghetti.

 <!--inarticleads2-->